catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 package in that they are dual-inheriting, both from the ``sqlalchemy.schema`` package and the ``sqlalchemy.sql.expression`` package, serving not just as schema-level constructs, but also as core syntactical units in the SQL expression language.
-This relationship is illustrated in figure 5.
+This relationship is illustrated in Figure 5.

 .. figure:: fig_table_column_crossover.png

    The dual lives of Table and Column

-In figure 5 we can see that ``Table`` and ``Column`` inherit from the SQL world as specific forms of "things you can select from", known as a ``FromClause``, and "things you can use in a SQL expression", known as a ``ColumnElement``.
+In Figure 5 we can see that ``Table`` and ``Column`` inherit from the SQL world as specific forms of "things you can select from", known as a ``FromClause``, and "things you can use in a SQL expression", known as a ``ColumnElement``.

 SQL Expressions
 =====================================

-When SQLAlchemy was first being created, the approach to textual SQL generation wasn't clear.
-A textual language might have been a likely candidate; this is a common approach and is at the core of well-known object-relational tools like Hibernate's HQL.
+During SQLAlchemy's creation, the approach to SQL generation wasn't clear.
+A textual language might have been a likely candidate; this is a common approach which is at the core of well-known object-relational tools like Hibernate's HQL.
 For Python, however, a more intriguing choice was available: using Python objects and expressions to generatively construct expression tree structures, even